Secure, respectful and reciprocal relationships

 Equity, inclusion and respect for diversity

 We provide a welcoming environment that embraces and respects diverse family dynamics and individual learning dispositions and needs.
 We believe all children are born belonging to a culture inclusive of traditional practices as well as family experiences, values and beliefs.
 We endeavour to embrace diverse ways of living, being and knowing within our curriculum and the routines of our day.
-We acknowledge the traditional custodians of this land the Gumbaynggirr people and we pay respect to Elders past and present.
+We acknowledge the traditional custodians of this land the Gumbaynggirr people and we pay our respect to Elders both past and present.

 The environment is a safe place where children are encouraged to take considered risks and are supported in learning to manage their own safety and that of those around them.